 You may also have other tests.
 These include:

 - An electrocardiogram, also known as an ECG or EKG.

 - An echocardiogram.

 In some cases, a doctor may want to look at a small sample of heart tissue, called a biopsy, to make a definite diagnosis.

 Most of the time, treatment focuses on relieving symptoms, improving heart function, and helping you live longer.
-You may also have other treatment for the problem that is causing restrictive cardiomyopathy, such as medicines to get rid of too much iron in the heart muscle (hemochromatosis).
+You may also have other treatment for the problem that is causing restrictive cardiomyopathy.
+For example, you may take medicines to get rid of too much iron in the heart muscle (hemochromatosis).

 Self-care is an important part of your treatment.
 Self-care includes the things you can do every day to feel better, stay healthy, and avoid the hospital.

 This gives you the best chance of being helped by them.

 A heart-healthy lifestyle includes eating heart-healthy foods, staying at a healthy weight, and not smoking.
 If you think you may have a problem with alcohol or drug use, talk to your doctor.